Something Old, Something New, Something Borrowed: Liquid Enhancers

 Such liquid enhancers have a sufficient amount of protein per dosage.
 Generally, the maximum is 20 g, however one bottle typically contains only two servings; other functional liquid enhancers vary from 20 to 30 servings per bottle, depending on their formulations and the size of the container.
 Such protein enhancers are extremely comfortable to use at the gym as the protein can be squeezed directly into a water bottle.
 In addition, there is no need for a special shaker to be used, nor a need to carry a big bulk of protein powder on-the-go.

 Some of the liquid enhancer brands have expanded their portfolio from water enhancers to milk enhancers.
 Special concentrates have been produced to flavour milk to taste like caramel, cotton candy, chocolate, or strawberries.
-These enhancers are mainly created with children in mind, but they have not become as successful as others to date.
+These enhancers are mainly created with children in mind, but they have not become as successful as water enhancers.

-One of the most surprising liquid enhancers on the market now is liquid beer enhancers, which are produced free of calories, carbs, gluten, and alcohol.
+One of the most surprising liquid enhancers on the market to date is liquid beer enhancers, which are produced free of calories, carbs, gluten, and alcohol.
 The taste comes from natural and artificial flavourings.
 They can be used to enhance water or a glass of beer.
-But while it is always nice to witness something innovative and new being created, there remains the question of who the direct consumer for this is: beer lovers or beer haters?
-Beer lovers would prefer to drink beer without any additional alterations, and those who hate beer would simply choose a different drink.
+While it is always nice to witness something innovative and new being created, there will always be that question of who the direct consumer will be: beer lovers or beer haters?
+Beer lovers will drink beer without any additional alterations, and those who hate beer will simply choose a different drink.

 Tastefully Achieve Your Daily Hydration Intake